r-token/ryantoken.com-v4-ignite/Content/blog/nuxt-3-vs-sveltekit.md

 Vue uses the concept of [emits](https://vuejs.org/guide/components/events.html#emitting-and-listening-to-events) to send messages from a child to its parent.

 Svelte uses [two-way data bindings](https://svelte.dev/repl/e6f91174592d45c78f4701b2d311b62e?version=3.29.4) instead.
-In the parent component, I can pass the value of the Topbar's `open` prop to the Sidebar with the `bind` keyword like so: `<Sidebar bind:open={sidebarOpened} />`
+In the parent component, I can pass the value of the Topbar's `open` prop to the Sidebar with the `bind` keyword like so: `&lt;Sidebar bind:open={sidebarOpened} /&gt;`

 Personally, I found Svelte's approach to be more straightforward than needing to `emit` an event and then set up an event listener that reacts to that.
 Neither approach was overly complex, but Svelte's felt more natural to me.